Invasion of Privacy (album): Commercial performance

-It was the third most streamed album of 2018 in Apple Music globally, being the highest for a female artist.
-It was the tenth most streamed album in Canada on the streaming service.
-It was also the fifth most streamed album in that platform ever, being the highest for a female artist.
-In Spotify, it was the fourth most streamed album of the year in the United States, also being the highest for a female artist, with Cardi being the most streamed female artist.
-In 2020, Spotify's RapCaviar announced Cardi B and Drake as the top performers on the playlist since its creation.

-Legacy
+Impact and legacy

 Spin staff credited the album for opening "the table to a new generation of pop artists remaking American music in their own image and accents.
 And Cardi will remain front-and-center."
 The magazine further added that Invasion of Privacy is an "invitation into [her] world of blood, sweat, and tears... it's a rebuke to much of what passes for chart-focused rap, where the artist's persona is crafted for maximum exposure.
-Instead, Cardi B recognized that POC artists no longer need to pander or soften themselves in order to become household names."
+Instead, Cardi B recognized that artists of color no longer need to pander or soften themselves in order to become household names."
 In 2019, Consequence of Sound editors wrote "her authenticity and charisma are constants that reinforce her standing as one of the most formidable hip-hop artists of the decade," and NME stated that the album secured "her crown as the new Queen of Rap."
 In a book excerpt published in Jezebel of The Motherlode (2021) by Clover Hope, the author wrote that Invasion of Privacy was "the best rap debut in years and belongs in the canon along with Lil' Kim's Hard Core and Lauryn Hill's The Miseducation of Lauryn Hill," and stated that the album "jump-started a new era for women rappers in which success felt much more tangible" as Cardi B "multiplied the wealth of talent and resurrected the idea that numerous women who controlled their own stories could dominate rap at once...
 Never again would there only be one."